Swindon Borough Council: Composition

-The next elections are due in May 2026.
+The next elections are due on or before 2 May 2030.

 Premises

 The council is based at the Civic Offices on Euclid Street in Swindon.
 The building was built for the old municipal borough council, and had been formally opened by Prince Henry, Duke of Gloucester on 5 July 1938.

 Elections

 Fifty-seven councillors are elected by the borough's 20 wards for four-year terms.
 The entire council stands for election every four years after a 2023 change in the election structure.
-The next election, in which every councillor will stand, is in May, 2026.
+The next election, in which every councillor will stand, is in May 2026.